 Full-time RVer, Diann, reveals the random but useful RV items you might not think to pack for your RV trip.
-Hit the road prepared with these RV packing tips.
+Hit the road prepared with this full-time RV packing and preparing advice.

 Almost two months into living full-time in our RV, we’ve discovered a few things that could be beneficial to those of you out there traveling, whether full-time or just occasionally.
-I suppose you don’t know what you need until you need it, so here are a few RV packing tips for the road.
+I suppose you don’t know what you need until you need it, so here are a few full-time RV packing and preparing advice.

 When you’re preparing for travel, we found that using inexpensive, spring loaded curtain rods in your cabinets or pantry keep items from sliding and causing cabinets to fly open during transit.
 We also keep small things in plastic bins for safe keeping, rather than loose in a cabinet.
 Since bins come in various shapes and sizes, it’s pretty easy to find bins to fit your needs.
 I highly recommend measuring your various cabinets and keeping the list with you when you’re shopping.
 If you have a smartphone, keep the list on your phone so it’s always handy.

 One of the least expensive purchases we made are mesh folding laundry bags with handles.
 They fit easily in our closet until it’s time to wash our clothes at the laundromat.
 You can purchase them at most large retail stores and even some dollar stores.